abdurj/path-to-flash/README.md

 This project is both a personal learning tool and a walk-along tutorial.
 It’s designed to help me (and hopefully others!) deeply understand how attention works at the system level, while also practicing clean, modern, production-quality C++.

-Rather than hacking this together privately, I’m building this in public as a structured, readable, and extensible codebase — something anyone can clone, explore, and learn from.

 ### Goals
 - Understand Attention: Implement it from first principles using basic CPU code
 - Optimize Performance: Apply SIMD, memory layout tuning, blocking, and cache-friendly operations